Terms and Conditions

 Children under the age of 16 may only use the Studio at the notification and approval of the Studio Management.

-You will be emailed by the Studio when your pieces are ready for collection, usually this is within three weeks after the last date of your course, but this can take longer depending on the Studio’s kiln firing scheduling.
+You will be emailed by the Studio when your pieces are ready for collection, usually this is within three to four weeks after the date of your class, but this can take longer depending on the Studio’s kiln firing scheduling.

 We request that you collect your finished work as soon as possible once you have received the pickup instructions via email to help keep our storage area clear, therefore avoiding damage.
 Students will be given 3 months to collect their work from the Studio.